umtclskn/CarND-LaneLines-P1/README.md

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function.
-In y = mx + b is a line equation. m is slope and b is intercept.
+Remember, y = mx + b is a line equation. m is slope and b is intercept.
 In draw_lines we calculate avarage slope because there are lots of line so so many slope and intercept.
 Also remember if slope < 0 the line is represented by left line otherwise line is right line.
 And we define a horizon for y value restirect for cloud and unwanted sky area. np.polyfit() function gives us slope & intercept.

 At the end of this process we combine the pipeline in process_image function.